-Tivoli Brewery is the oldest brewery in Denver by quite a length, but there are admittedly several decades over the past century when it wasn’t operating.
+Tivoli Brewery is the oldest brewery in Denver by quite a length, but there are several decades over the past century when it wasn’t operating.

 Founded in 1859 by German immigrant John Good to serve the miners pouring (no pun intended) into the area, this brewery grew to be one of the largest beer producers in the nation by 1950.
-Unfortunately, a flood in 1965 impacted Tivoli Brewery so immensely that it was forced out of business – that is until it was revitalized in 2012.
+Unfortunately, a flood in 1965 impacted Tivoli Brewery so immensely that it was forced out of business until it was revitalized in 2012.

 A Return to the Source